-In July 1925, a new Australian-made film made its debut in Sydney.
+In July 1925, a new Australian-made film made its debut.
 Advertisements truncated its rather unwieldy official title, Those Terrible Twins, Ginger Meggs and Bluey, and were cagey about its subject matter.
-Directed by the Sydney-based J.E.
+Directed by J.E.
 Ward, it received minimal publicity in Sydney and little more in Brisbane, where it appeared in August that year.
-After a handful of showings in regional Australia during the later 1920s, it disappeared without trace and was largely forgotten.
+After a handful of showings in regional Australia, it disappeared and was largely forgotten.

-To coincide with an exhibition on Ginger Meggs, the Australian National Film and Sound Archives released most of the extant footage of Those Terrible Twins, the only known silent film to feature the comic strip character known as ‘Australia’s Favourite Boy’.
-It was news to me that anything survived of this intriguing production, let alone enough to get an idea of its storyline and approach.
+To coincide with an exhibition on the iconic comic strip hero Ginger Meggs, the Australian National Film and Sound Archives released most of the extant footage of Those Terrible Twins, the only silent film to feature ‘Australia’s Favourite Boy’.
+It was news to me that anything survived of this intriguing production.

-We do not even have a complete list of the cast and crew for Those Terrible Twins, and much about the production remains a mystery.
+Those Terrible Twins is an orphan film, and much about the production remains a mystery, including the identities of its cast and crew.
 Who instigated the film?
 Who funded it?
 For fans of the red-headed larrikin, one question is the most obvious of all: since when did Ginger Meggs have a twin?
 In seeking answers to these questions, some surprising discoveries have already been made - including the fact that the ‘Ginger Meggs’ movie is not truly a Ginger Meggs movie at all.